Urban Analysis & Spatial Science

 To this day, many economists are unaware that for an OLS model to be properly specified, residuals must be spatially independent in the mapped region of study.

 Again, part of the problem is nobody bothers to publish in the other fields’ journals.
 So while the economists will surely tell me how wrong I am about everything in this book, at least it will have baited them into the conversation.
 (If you can’t tell I’m joking, this is all intended as good fun.
 Cities are great, but this material can be dense, so lets enjoy a few laughs when we can).
 I think the Wizard of Oz metaphor works on aggregate but perhaps falls apart when trying to assign labels.
-Sociology is probably the least cowardly of the social sciences (…but the other three are spot-on).
+Sociology is probably the least cowardly of the social sciences.

 But now that everyone has been insulted, I can reiterate that my point is: we’re all studying cities together and each discipline brings a necessary but insufficient set of strengths to the table.
 Lets work together and do Urban Science again :).
 I will do my best to cover what each of these fields has taught me about the most important ways to conduct urban scholarship, but by definition that means I can’t do any single perspective justice.